sdeck51/jekyll-now/_posts/2017-4-4-Segmentation.md

 validation_data, validation_labels = loadDataSet(validation_list, validation_label_list)
 {% endhighlight %}

 After 5-10 minutes or so the data should be fully loaded.
 Before moving on I found it to be a good idea to cache the files in a pickle file.
-I've had Jupyter Notebook crash which caused me to have to repull the data and waiting each time was aggravating.
+I've had Jupyter Notebook crash which caused me to have to repull the data and waiting each time is aggravating.

 {% highlight python %}
 import pickle